-G-Goal 4: Deliver FOSS Content Documentation and Artifacts
+G Goal 4: Deliver FOSS Content Documentation and Artifacts

-4.1 Prepare the set of artifacts which represent the output of the FOSS management program for each Supplied Software release.
+4.1 Prepare A process exists for creating the set of Compliance Artifacts which represent the output of the FOSS management program for each Supplied Software release.
 This set is referred to as the Compliance Artifacts which may include (but are not limited to) one or more of the following: source code, attribution notices, copyright notices, copy of licenses, modification notifications, written offers, SPDX documents and so forth.